davewalker5/RPi-WeatherStation/README.md

 The RPi-WeatherStation is a simple home weather station based around a [Waveshare Raspberry Pi Zero WH](https://www.waveshare.com/wiki/Raspberry_Pi_Zero).

-It provides command-line logging scripts for periodic capture of sensor readings and storage of those readings in a SQLite database.

-It also provides a simple dashboard to present the latest readings in a web browser.
+It provides command-line logging scripts for periodic capture of sensor readings and storage of those readings in a SQLite database along with a simple dashboard to present the latest readings in a web browser.

 It also implements a simple web service that can be run either as a command-lin script or installed as a systemd daemon.
 The web service periodically scans all the sensors, stores the data in a SQLite database and exposes endpoints to query the latest readings.